 |

-A nickname is a shortened form of a person's name.
-A nickname can also be a descriptive name for a person, place or thing.
+can also be a descriptive name for a person, place, or thing.

 America's 50 states have some of the most historically interesting nicknames.